OctopusDeploy/blog/blog/2020-07/dsc-with-aws-cloudformation/index.md

 ---
 title: Installing Tentacles with DSC in AWS CloudFormation templates
-description: Learn how to configure a target work worker Tentacle when creating an new EC2 instance with CloudFormation
+description: Learn how to configure a target work Worker Tentacle when creating a new EC2 instance with CloudFormation.
 author: matthew.casperson@octopus.com
 visibility: private
 published: 2999-01-01